-In our case, by Corollary \ref{corollary:min}, $\mathscr{A}$ is minimal, so $\mu^2$ defines an associative product.
-In particular, $\mu^2$ is itself a Maurer-Cartan element.
+In our case, by Corollary \ref{corollary:min}, $\scrA$ is minimal, so $\mu^2$ defines an associative product.
+In particular, $\mu^2$ is itself a Maurer--Cartan element.
 Twisting our Lie algebra structure by this element defines a new $L_{\infty}$ (in fact dg Lie) algebra with the differential $\ell^1 = [\mu^2,-]$ and $\ell^2$ given by the Gerstenhaber bracket.
 The cohomology of $\ell^1$ is the Hochschild cohomology of the associative algebra $A \otimes R$.
-The remainder of the $A_{\infty}$ products define a Maurer-Cartan element
+The remainder of the $A_{\infty}$ products define a Maurer--Cartan element

 which fits into the previously-described setup.
-Twisting by this Maurer-Cartan element defines a new $L_{\infty}$ (in fact dg Lie) algebra structure, with differential equal to the Hochschild differential:
+Twisting by this Maurer--Cartan element defines a new $L_{\infty}$ (in fact dg Lie) algebra structure, with differential equal to the Hochschild differential:

-Therefore, the cohomology of $\ell^1_{\alpha}$ is the Hochschild cohomology of the $A_{\infty}$ algebra $\mathscr{A}$.
+Therefore, the cohomology of $\ell^1_{\alpha}$ is the Hochschild cohomology of the $A_{\infty}$ algebra $\scrA$.